ThemeZee/poseidon/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Removed height limitations of header & slider images to avoid distorted images.
+Please make sure to use images with a minimum width of 1920 pixels for the featured image.
+* Changed default size of custom header image

 = 1.1.2 =
 * fixed mobile menus on RTL language sites
 * moved Theme Links to Theme Options panel dropdown